 Permit fees can be paid by phone with credit or debit card.

 See the Forms and Maps page for all other applications

 All oversize/overlegal permitting within CHD4 is now overseen by Idaho Transportation Department through their Permitting Department.
 CHD4 is electronically notified to review overlegal permit requests on highway district roads and bridges, and provides comment, conditions, or approval to ITD on these requests.
 See ITD's Permit Home Page at http://www.trucking.idaho.gov/permits/

 A permit is required for any construction, reconstruction, or change in use of any access to the public highway system within Canyon Highway District No. 4.

-Please complete the applicant portion of the permit application, and provide a site plan showing the address or parcel number, property boundaries, adjacent road(s), and proposed driveway location.
+- Site plan showing the property boundaries, adjacent road(s), and proposed driveway location.

 To submit a utility permit application for utility or maintenance work within the CHD4 right-of-way, please include the following:

 - Vicinity Map including street names, property address, or parcel number

 - Utility plan for new installations or non-routine maintenance, or reference plans previously approved by CHD4.

 - Certificate of Liability Insurance (see insurance requirements below)